OlegGorj/tf-modules-aws-subnet/README.md

 - `newbits` is the new mask for the subnet within the virtual network, and
 - `netnum` is the zero-based index of the subnet when the network is masked with the `newbit`.

+Calculate `newbits`:
-Calculate `newbits`. `newbits` number specifies how many subnets be the CIDR block (input or VPC) will be divided into. `newbits` is the number of binary digits.
+    `newbits` number specifies how many subnets be the CIDR block (input or VPC) will be divided into. `newbits` is the number of binary digits.

 Example: